krasimir/hopa/README.md

 > hopa -i script.js -o bundle.js -m
 ```

 Gets `script.js`, transpiles it and bundle it to a new file called `bundle.js` which is also minified.
 No watching in this case.
 It's a single-shot operation. `-m` and `-o` are optional.
 If the output is not specified Hopa creates a file with name `bundle.<your file>`.
+Have in mind that this feature is experimental.
+I find that in some cases Hopa can't resolve properly modules and errors out.

 ## Demo